By Vanessa Fagard on 11/13/20 1:15 PM

 Even if the stores, restaurants, and venues of all kinds are allowed to open again, and they eventually will, it won't be the same.

-For now, it appears as social distancing is here to stay.
+For now, it appears that social distancing is here to stay.

 One last piece of advice: